playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-dependency-injection/index.md

 ### Vue

-Lastly; Vue.
+Lastly, Vue.
 Again we'll add `ContextMenu` from before and add in the `"contextmenu"` event and actions array:

 ```vue {8-17,29-33,35-48}
 <!-- ContextMenu.vue -->